battibatch/battibatch/docs/books/FundamentalsOfDataEngineering/FundamentalsOfDataEngineering.md

     - similar to BI, but w/ different, often more demanding requirements

 Serving data for ML Considerations
-- Is the data suffiecient quality to perform relable feature engineering?
-Quality requirements and assessments are developed in close collab w/ teams consuming data?
+- Is the data sufficient quality to perform reliable feature engineering?
+Quality requirements and assessments are developed in close collaboration w/ teams consuming data?
 - Is the data discoverable? and data scientists and ML Engs easily find valuable data?
 - Where are the technical and organization boundaries between data eng and ML eng? this question has significant architecture implications.
 - Does the data set properly represent ground truth? is it biased?